 PFAS chemicals are favored by manufacturers, but they are also extraordinarily toxic to human health.
 In essence, they are extremely anti-corrosive — to the extent that they do not break down naturally.
 Instead, they accumulate in the body over time and cause various types of cancer as a result.

-For example, firefighting foam, which is made from PFAS, is associated with an increased risk of:
+For example, firefighting foam, which is made from PFAS, is associated with an increased risk of multiple cancers, including:

 - Kidney (renal) cancer